jenschmid/AudioClassifierAndroidApp/PythonModel/README.md

 # Python Backend for Audio Classification
 This folder contains the Python backend that was used for the implementation and training of two different neural network models.
-The two models are then used in an Android App for sound classification.
+The two models are then used in an Android App for audio classification.
-For more information about the Android App please check [this Link](https://github.com/jeschm/AudioClassifierAndroidApp/tree/main/AndroidApp).
+For more information about the Android App please check [this link](https://github.com/jeschm/AudioClassifierAndroidApp/tree/main/AndroidApp).

 ##General Comments
-Since the task was to create a model that predicts the class of the last two seconds of the audio input from an Android App, we use the following parameter in the whole application:
+Since the task is to create a model that predicts the class of the last two seconds of audio input from an Android device, we use the following parameter in the whole application:
-* ```SAMPLE_RATE``` refers to the sample rate of the audio input and it is 16'000 or 16kHz since this is supported by the microphone on the testing Android device
+* `SAMPLE_RATE` refers to the sample rate of the audio input and it is 16'000 or 16kHz since this is supported by the microphone on the tested Android device
-* ```AUDIO_PIECE_LENGTH``` rfers to the size of one audio input piece and it is 32'000 since we use a frequency of 16kHz and a sample length of 2 seconds
+* `AUDIO_PIECE_LENGTH` refers to the size of one audio input piece and it is 32'000 since we use a frequency of 16kHz and a sample length of 2 seconds
-* ```N_MELS``` refers to the number of mels that are used for the creation of the mel spectrograms and it is 128
+* `N_MELS` refers to the number of mels that are used for the creation of the mel spectrograms and it is 128
 * Model related parameter such as batch size or number of training epochs are taken directly from the papers

 ## Installation and Run Instructions
 All requirements are stored in the requirements.txt file.
-In order to install them, please run the command ```pip install```.
+In order to install them, please run the command `pip install`.

-To create the models please run the following scripts:
+To create the models please run the following scripts and adapt the paths directly in the scripts:

-1. ```TrainModel.py```
+1. `TrainModel.py`
-2. ```ConvertModelToTFLite.py```
+2. `ConvertModelToTFLite.py`
-3. ```WriteMetadataToModel.py```
+3. `WriteMetadataToModel.py`

-After running all three scripts, copy the tensorflow lite model that contains the metadata to your Android App.
+After running all three scripts, copy the tensorflow lite model that contains the metadata (e.g. `model/melspectrogram/converted/model_mel_metadata.tflite`) to your Android App.

 ## Script Explanation
 This section gives a short introduction to each script.
 All scripts can be run without arguments and the parameters can be changed directly in the scripts.

 ### Constants.py
-This file contains all global constants that are used by multiple scripts such as the sample rate of audio tracks or the length of audio pieces used by the model.
+This file contains all global constants that are used by multiple scripts such as the sample rate of audio samples or the length of audio pieces used by the model.
 In addition, it contains helper methods.
 Constants can be changed but must always be the same as in the front end to get meaningful results.